 - If possible, place the dumpster inside a fenced area or inside of a garage, barn, or outbuilding.

 - Tarp the dumpster when not in use.
 All you need is an inexpensive tarp and some bungee cords.
 This is also useful for keeping the load dry during rain or snowstorms.
-A wet dumpster load is much heavier than a dry one.
+(A wet dumpster load is much heavier than a dry one!)

 - Load the dumpster quickly.
-If at all possible, finish loading the dumpster in a day and have it picked up soon after.
+If at all possible, finish loading the dumpster within a day and have it picked up soon after.
 The longer the dumpster sits on your property, the higher the risk of an illegal dumping situation.

 - Place the dumpster near your home or building rather than on or near the street, especially if it’s a highly trafficked street.